dstl/docker-images/joshua/README.md

 Once you have these files, you can run the Joshua Docker image as follows:

-    docker run -d -v my-model/:/opt/bin/joshua/model/ -v joshua.config:/opt/bin/joshua/joshua.config -p 5674:5674 joshua:latest
+    docker run -d -v /full/path/to/my-model/:/opt/bin/joshua/model/ -v /full/path/to/joshua.config:/opt/bin/joshua/joshua.config -p 5674:5674 joshua:latest

-Note that the local model (`my-model` in the example above) must be mounted to `/opt/bin/joshua/model/`, and the config must be mounted as `/opt/bin/joshua/joshua.config`.
+Note that the local model (`/full/path/to/my-model` in the example above) must be mounted to `/opt/bin/joshua/model/`, and the config must be mounted as `/opt/bin/joshua/joshua.config`.

 ### Example